chicagopython/algosig/README.md

 ## How to add new content

 This site is designed for [GitHub Pages](https://pages.github.com/), which is built with [Jekyll](https://jekyllrb.com/). *No local setup is required*.
-Simply create a new [markdown file](https://guides.github.com/features/mastering-markdown/) in `./_posts/`, and submit a pull request.
-Upon approval, it will be rendered on the hosted website.
+1. Fork the repository
+2. Create or edit a [markdown file](https://guides.github.com/features/mastering-markdown/) in the `_posts` folder.
 See existing posts for header variables to include.
+3. Submit a pull request.
+Upon approval, your changes will be added the hosted website.

 ## Local Development

-In order to make changes to the website design or archictecture and preview the website on a local server, you will need a local development evironment.
+In order to make changes to the website design or archictecture and preview the website on a local server, you will need a local development environment.
 Follow these steps.

 ### Install Jekyll and Ruby